Preemali/dvsa-mot-iot-client-simulator/README.md

 Whilst this reference implementation is written in Java, there is no expectation or requirement to use this programming language in your own code.
 The only practical limitation is to use a programming language that has an Amazon SDK available, see https://aws.amazon.com/tools/ for details.

-To use, first obtain the necessary files to replace the dummy rbt-simulator* files.
+To use, first obtain the necessary files to replace the dummy clientXX* files.
 The issued files will be named clientXX* where XX is a sequential number.
-Copy the clientXX.cert.pem, clientXX.private.key and clientXX.public.key to your <ProjectRoot> directory and clientXX.properties
+Copy the issued clientXX.cert.pem, clientXX.private.key and clientXX.public.key to your <ProjectRoot> directory and clientXX.properties
 to <ProjectRoot>/src/main/resources/uk/gov/dvsa/mot/iot/util.
 Update the PROPERTY_FILE attribute in uk.gov.dvsa.mot.iot.ConnectedEquipmentSimulator
-to match the issued property file name and then run ConnectedEquipmentSimulator.
+to match the issued property filename and then run ConnectedEquipmentSimulator.

 A Demo of the RBT Simulator being used with PostMan can be found at https://www.youtube.com/watch?v=P7RDE0PJdik